 - What’s the smartest thing you’ve ever done with your money?

-Sharing your biggest money wins could renew your confidence in your partner, teach you something and create a sense of togetherness.
+Sharing your biggest money wins could renew your confidence in your spouse, teach you something and create a sense of togetherness.
 This will help you to approach future money disagreements with a sense of respect for where each other are coming from.

-Plus, what your partner shares could inspire you.
+Plus, what your spouse shares could inspire you.
 Maybe they bought an old car and drove it for years, learning how to fix basic problems.
 Now you know that you have a handyman living at home so there’s no need to buy a brand new sedan.
 Or perhaps they started their Roth IRA at 18 and have been slowing saving away each year.

-Get On the Same Page
+Get On the Same Page with Your Spouse

 Schedule time for both of you to talk uninterrupted about the household finances.
 I recommend creating an agenda together on what you want to cover and accomplish during your planned talk.
 This will help you keep your conversation focused and productive.